ADHD 7 min read

 The Feature That ADHD Brains Actually Need

-The brain dump solves the capture problem.
+The thought capture solves the capture problem.
 But ADHD has a second, equally brutal problem: task initiation.

 You know what you need to do.
 You just can't start.
 You sit down with good intentions and thirty minutes later you've reorganized your desk, checked your email four times, and opened YouTube.
 The task sits untouched.